P

-Photography, architecture, fibers, and textiles are all elements utilized by artist Robin Becker.
-A lover of travel, Becker admits she is inspired by her trips around the world.
-Her most recent series “Here to There” features portraits representing historical and contemporary stories of immigration.
+Photography, architecture, fibers, as well as textiles are all elements utilized by artist Robin Becker.
+Like most artists, she is inspired by travel.
+Becker admits she is energized by her trips around the world.
+Her most recent series “Here to There” features portraits representing historical and also contemporary stories of immigration.

 Robin Becker on Ellis Island;